File.join trips over string encodings

 See https://groups.google.com/forum/?hl=en&fromgroups=#!topic/puppet-dev/C1YODJxd9Ws for where this came from.

-#1 Updated by nobu (Nobuyoshi Nakada) over 4 years ago
+#1 Updated by nobu (Nobuyoshi Nakada) almost 5 years ago

 - Status changed from Open to Closed